billykitty/warcraft_335_addons/README.md

 # warcraft_335_addons
-Hard to find Addons for Wold of Warcraft 3.3.5 - Wrath of the Lich King
+Hard to find Addons for World of Warcraft 3.3.5 - Wrath of the Lich King